 The secret of the valley and its treasure have been stolen and you know that other expeditions are currently journeying to discover the lost secret of the valley.

-As your party enters the valley a volcano which has been dormant for centuries rumbles and threatens to engulf the valley in lava.
+As your party enters the valley a volcano that has been dormant for centuries rumbles and threatens to engulf the valley in lava.

 The race is on, who will win the fabulous riches of the temple and who may die?